 HELLO.
 My name is Kate and I like Friends reruns and sandwiches featuring complicated mayonnaise.
 Technically my name is actually Kathrine, inconveniently spelled without an “e” in the middle, which means a bunch of KathErines with gmail accounts get a lot of my “urgent” Old Navy emails.
 Enjoy the maxi dress!
 Now an entire 25 cents off.

 I live in a small town in Eastern Pennsylvania, a day’s trip away from New York, Baltimore, Philadelphia, and Washington D.C.
-My kids are Waylon (4, almost 5) and Eva (2, almost 15).
+My kids are Waylon, Eva, and Novi.
 My husband’s name is James but he goes by Austin.
 I guess both our parents liked things complicated.
-Last summer he graduated from medical school and started a six year residency in Radiology.
-This first year will presumably be the hardest, with work weeks averaging over 80 hours a week.
-Mostly we take things one day at a time.
+A few summers ago he graduated from medical school and started a six year residency in Radiology.
+We take things one day at a time.

 In case you are wondering about the mild home renovations referenced on Instagram, we live in a very modest three bedroom home Austin’s parents bought at the beginning of medical school.
 Because we rent (pay the mortgage) from them–we can make renovations as we are able.
 When we matched to Penn State Hershey last Spring, we decided not to move (thank you Jesus) and just upgrade a few things.
 So far we’ve painted everything white and bought 100 items off Craigslist.
 We hope to own our own home someday, but for now paying a low mortgage on a house that’s not ours is actually pretty great.
 If the garbage disposal breaks, I just call my father-in-law.
 Please don’t tell him how to block phone numbers.
 Chances are we’ll stay in this house through residency, which means we’ll be here a total of 10 years.